valpackett/xvmmgr/README.md

 ![Screenshot](https://i.imgur.com/ZwqYXP1.png)

-A simple tray icon program for integrating a UNIX system running on VirtualBox into the Windows desktop:
+A simple tray icon program for integrating a UNIX system running on VirtualBox or Hyper-V into the Windows desktop:

 - at launch, starts [VcXsrv](https://sourceforge.net/projects/vcxsrv/) (at exit, quits it)
 - on left click, starts your VM if it's not started